PeerRTC/PeerRTC/README.md

 PeerRTC is packed with easy to call api for sending raw text, sending raw files, audio streaming, video streaming, connecting to peers via unique id and more.

 ## ❗ Note
+* Add credits and attribution to this [repository](https://github.com/ShimShim27/PeerRTC) when using the [module](https://github.com/ShimShim27/PeerRTC/blob/master/peer.js) since we are allowing free use.
-This module is still in beta phase and can be unstable.
-Source code contributions and bug reports are welcome.
+* This module is still in beta phase and can be unstable.
+* Source code contributions and bug reports are welcome.

 ## 📖 Sample Project
 * [Video call and file sharing site](https://github.com/ShimShim27/PeerRTC/tree/master/test/Video%20call%20with%20file%20sharing)